balmli/homey-influxdb/README.md

 The IP address, port number and database for the InfluxDb must be entered in app settings.

+For InfluxDB 2.x, the organization ID and token must be set.
+For InfluxDB 1.x they must not be set.

 ## Release Notes:

+#### 0.9.6

+- Support for InfluxDB v2 and InfluxDb Cloud

 #### 0.9.5